Disadus/disadus-permissions/readme.md

 );
 ```

-And simple as that, it will create and set up the permission database if it has not been setup before!
+And simple as that, it will create and set up the permission database if it has not been set up before!

 ### Using `PermissionsMaganer`

-The `PermissionsManager`'s main pupase it to allow you to manipulate the permissions of users, as per its name.
+The `PermissionsManager`'s main purpose is to allow you to manipulate the permissions of users, as per its name.
 Here are the functions it has to help you do that:

 #### `async addUserPermission(user: string, permission: string)`